Lawmakers debate fix after conservation fund lapses

 “Now is not the time to tie LWCF’s fate to bills that can’t pass Congress on their own steam.
 Let’s pass LWCF as soon as we get back in session and handle other issues as they arise,” Grijalva said.

-The House bill from Grijalva and Bishop did not include a full-funding guarantee for the program, meaning that Congress would step in if oil and gas royalties did not reach certain goals The Senate bill guarantees full funding.
+The House bill from Grijalva and Bishop did not include a full-funding guarantee for the program.
+The Senate bill guarantees full funding.

 Sen. Steve Daines, R-Mont., urged permanent reauthorization of the conservation fund, which has typically been reauthorized in three-year increments.